P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Cucumber - A library mod.

 # -D-

+* DeathQuotes / Death Quotes - Displays funny quotes when you die in Minecraft.

 * Dregora - Adds a new OTG dimension which is heavily story driven.